Hazing: A Weed in the Garden of Evil by Hank Nuwer (Revised and updated Feb. 27, 2020)

 I’ve met dozens of the hazed and hazers alike, the families of the dead, the dedicated Greek professionals, a lot of jaded alums, and activists from HazingPrevention.org, Stophazing,org, the AHA Movement and so on.
 Many parents who gave years of service to the cause have quit, so disillusioned by the continuing string of deaths that they no longer can even utter the word “hazing.”

-Everything possible has been tried.
+Much has been tried.
 Bystander training.
 Help Weeks instead of Hell Weeks.
 Associate memberships instead of pledges.
 Delayed rush.
 Yanking charters.
 Involving the parents of hazing victims.
-I commend all that have tried their best to kill this weed in the garden.
+Many good people have tried their best to kill this weed in the garden.

 My list of deaths gets longer, longer and still longer.